create model response plot for caret models

 manip_bin_numerics

-parameter.
-Default: list(bins = 5, center = T, transform = T, scale = T)
+which is applied to the pred parameter.
+Default: list(bins = 5, center = T, transform = T, scale = T)- pred_train

 numeric vector, base the automated binning of the pred vector on the distribution of the training predictions.
 This is useful if marginal histograms are added to the plot later.
 Default = NULL